hashicorp/terraform-provider-azurerm/website/docs/r/function_app_slot.html.markdown

 * `app_id` - (Required) The App ID of the Facebook app used for login

-* `app_secret` - (Required) The App Secret of the Facebook app used for Facebook Login.
+* `app_secret` - (Required) The App Secret of the Facebook app used for Facebook login.

-* `oauth_scopes` (Optional) The OAuth 2.0 scopes that will be requested as part of Facebook Login authentication. https://developers.facebook.com/docs/facebook-login
+* `oauth_scopes` (Optional) The OAuth 2.0 scopes that will be requested as part of Facebook login authentication. https://developers.facebook.com/docs/facebook-login

 ---